 Who Writes This

-I write to open up.
-To make my inner world accessible to myself.
+I write to open myself up to myself.
+To make my inner world accessible to me.
 Afterwards I feel like after exercise, relieved and free.
 Writing is not my profession, it is how I think.

 The State